Understanding food labels

 Tallow

-Many food items will have different nutrients fall into different colour categories.
+Many items will have different nutrients fall into different colour categories.
 As a rough guide, aim to have at least two nutrients in the green column and no nutrients in the red column.

-Use the per 100g column | Best choice |
+COMPARE the per 100 g/mL column | Best choice |

 OK sometimes |